jeffhowarth/cartographic-modeling/src/problems/area.md

 Please work through this problem set and then give your best shot at the challenge problem.

-Please note that for the first four solutions, I provide the answers so that you can check your work.
+Please note that for the first four solutions, I provide outlines and answers to help guide and check your work.
+Your task is to write scripts based on the outlines that generate the answers.

 To get started, create a folder in your working repository named __area__.